 VyprVPN’s Windows and router apps support PPTP out of the box.
 You can use it on the other desktop and mobile OSes, but you’ll need to configure the VPN manually rather than using the app.

 A step up from PPTP, L2TP/IPsec uses 256-bit encryption for double-strength security.
 It also takes extra steps to protect your data by encapsulating it twice, but this comes at the cost of a bit of speed and processing power.

 L2TP/IPsec is the only protocol that’s natively supported by the VyprVPN iOS app (other protocols require manual configuration).
 The Windows and Mac apps also support this protocol.

 It’s the only protocol available to Chromebook and Blackberry users, who will need to set their VPN up manually.

 OpenVPN is a newer protocol that’s optimized for both speed and security.
 You can choose between 160-bit and 256-bit encryption depending on your security needs, but regardless of which one you pick, OpenVPN’s extra layer of authentication ensures that all your data is safe and fully intact.

 Regardless of latency and connection strength, OpenVPN is fast and stable.
 It’s far less prone to connection hiccups caused by unreliable networks, weak signals and distant servers than other protocols.

-VyprVPN’s Windows, Mac, Android, Anonabox and router apps let you set up an OpenVPN connection with just a couple of clicks.
-Most other OSes, custom router firmwares and NAS systems allow you to set it up manually, though you may need to use some third-party software; iOS, for example, has no native support for OpenVPN and requires the use of a special app.
+VyprVPN’s Windows, Mac, Android, Anonabox, and router apps let you set up an OpenVPN connection with just a couple of clicks.
+Most other OSes, custom router firmware and NAS systems allow you to set it up manually, though you may need to use some third-party software; iOS, for example, has no native support for OpenVPN and requires the use of a special app.